theothernt/AerialViews/README.md

 - This app cannot be installed at the same time as Aeriel Dream from the Google Play Store

 - If set to local playback only and there are no videos, there is no error message or notification - only a black screen with the time

-- If certain video apps (eg. Plex) are left paused and the screensaver launches, you will only see a black screen with the time as the paused app did not release its lock on the video surface

 - Network connection issues are not handled well, the videos will simply pause